2019 • 06 • 25

 New Boracay Updates:

-The government has partnered with Grab, the ride-sharing platform available here in the Philippines to roll-out a Hop-On/Hop-off jeep system.
+The government has partnered with Grab, the ride-sharing platform available here in the Philippines to roll out a Hop-On/Hop-off jeep system.
 This aims to offer tourists flexible transportation passes (daily and weekly) as well as discounts at many establishments.
 All these public utility vehicles operated by Grab will be integrating an automated fare collection system wherein tourists will use wearable bands or tap cards they can buy upon arrival to the island.
-These cards and bands can be reloaded and used for transportation and pay for foods and drinks in the island.
+These cards and bands can be reloaded and used for transportation and pay for food and drinks on the island.
 Grab had launched this jeepney system for free during the reopening of the island and will continue offering free rides until January 2019.

 In the coming months, passengers can also book e-trikes via Hirna, another ride-sharing platform that will be available in Boracay.

 During my first visit to Boracay, my friends and I were on a steep budget so we stayed in a hostel in town.
 We needed to take a tricycle every time we wanted to go to the beach and it was a bit inconvenient especially during nights when we had drinks and partied all night long.
 So on my next visit with my family, we decided to book a beachfront hotel and for me, it was the best option since we are a big group, and we were there to relax and unwind and not to party.
 Haha!